 - human harassment through whale watching programmes

-Fin whales commonly lunge feed at or near the surface, which makes them vulnerable to ship strikes and entanglement.
-They are one of the more commonly recorded species of large whale reported as hit by vessels worldwide (Laist et al. 2001, Jensen and Silber 2003) and they are also occasionally caught in fishing gear as incidental catch or by-catch.
+Fin whales commonly lunge feed at or near the surface, which makes them vulnerable to ship strikes and entanglements.
+They are one of the more commonly recorded species of large whale reported as being hit by vessels worldwide (Laist et al. 2001, Jensen and Silber 2003).
+They are also occasionally caught in fishing gear as incidental catch or by-catch.

-Noise from seismic exploration, military activities and shipping could affect fin whales directly or indirectly by interfering with their communication, but the effects are not known (IWC 2005).
+Noise from seismic exploration, military activities and shipping could affect fin whales directly or indirectly by interfering with their communication, however the effects are not well studied (IWC 2005).
 Since fin whales use low frequency sounds to call to females, human interruption through sound waves, such as military sonar and seismic surveys can disrupt the signal sent to the females.
-This can potentially interfere with mating by preventing mates from meeting and a consequential reduction in birth rates in populations (Croll et al. 2002).
+This has the potential to interfere with mating by preventing mates from meeting, with a consequential reduction in birth rates in populations (Croll et al. 2002).

-The exact implications of climate change on oceanographic conditions and processes are unknown, as well as their subsequent implications for whales.
+The exact implications of climate change on oceanographic conditions and processes are still emerging, as are their subsequent implications for whales.
 Reduced productivity of some ecosystems and unpredictable weather events caused by altered ocean water temperatures, changing ocean currents, rising sea levels and reductions in sea ice are predicted as possible consequences of climate change.

 Fin whale habitat areas might be affected directly through changes in food availability caused by decreased productivity and/or changed patterns in prey distribution and availability (e.g. Williams et al. 2013).
-Also, if ocean currents and water temperature influence whale migration, feeding, breeding, and calving site selection, any changes in these factors could render currently used habitat unsuitable.
+Also, if ocean currents and water temperature influence whale migration, feeding, breeding, and/or calving site selection, any changes in these factors could render currently used habitats unsuitable.

 RESEARCH PROJECTS IN THE WILD